ToreniaFournieri/Star-Canine/Specification.md

 - damage_LONG: Integer or null.
 Damage dealt at LONG range. null = cannot attack at this range
 - damage_MID: Integer or null.
 Damage dealt at MID range. null = cannot attack at this range
 - damage_CLOSE: Integer or null.
 Damage dealt at CLOSE range. null = cannot attack at this range
-- uses_LONG: Integer or null.
-Max uses at LONG range. null = unlimited
-- uses_MID: Integer or null.
-Max uses at MID range. null = unlimited
-- uses_CLOSE: Integer or null.
-Max uses at CLOSE range. null = unlimited

 ##### Spawn Fields:
 - difficulty: Integer.
-Global relative threat rating.
+Threat rating.
 - type: String.
 Encounter category.
 One of: Normal, Elite, Boss

 #### 2.2.2 Enemy JSON file